 1. Can you tell us something general about Natural Footgear?

 Natural Footgear is a one-stop shop for all your natural foot health needs.
 We offer in one place all the gear you need to realize lasting foot health, and we are committed to sharing the information and approaches that we’ve found most beneficial for ourselves, our customers, and our former patients.
-At Natural Footgear, we take the approach that the foot is inherently strong, stable, and adaptive, and that by restoring normal, natural foot anatomy and function, a significant number of chronic foot problems can be alleviated or prevented.
+At Natural Footgear, we take the approach that the foot is inherently strong, stable, and adaptive, and that by restoring normal, natural foot and toe alignment and function, a significant number of chronic foot problems can be alleviated or prevented.
 To paraphrase the great Dr. William Rossi, a pioneer in the field of natural foot health, we believe that the less you do to the foot, the better for the foot.

 Both Dr. Robyn and I were very fortunate to benefit from the tutelage of Dr. Ray McClanahan, a renowned sports podiatrist in Portland, OR, the inventor of Correct Toes toe spacers, and a true visionary in the field of podiatry and natural foot health.
-Dr. Ray showed us a natural, noninvasive methodology for treating foot and lower extremity problems, and so that’s what we gravitated toward in our own private practices.
+Way back in 2008, Dr. Ray first showed us a natural, noninvasive methodology for treating foot and lower extremity problems, and so that’s what we gravitated toward in our own private practices.
 Natural Footgear began as an extension of Dr. Robyn’s foot-specific naturopathic practice in Asheville, NC.
 Initially, the site was intended to be a companion to Dr. Robyn’s practice, a place where patients could find great information and products to support their care.
 Over time, though, the website grew to become a business and endeavor all its own.
 It became clear to us that the foot health world was inundated with a tremendous amount of misinformation, and so we felt it was our mission to challenge long-held industry beliefs about what constitutes true foot health and how to achieve it.
 People looking for natural solutions to common foot ailments needed a place to go, and that’s what we’ve tried to create with Natural Footgear.

 3. Which brands and what kind of products do you offer?

 We only work with brands we believe in.
 Any product we offer on our site must be Natural Footgear Certified, which means that it must pass our strict criteria for what constitutes a truly foot-healthy product.
 If we ourselves don’t feel comfortable using a product, then we don’t offer it on our site.
 It’s as simple as that.
-We believe in offering a small number of really excellent products, as opposed to a large number of questionable products.
+We believe in offering a small number of really excellent products, as opposed to a large number of less impactful products.
 We want our customers to know that we’ve done the testing and research so that they don’t have to.
 In that sense, any product on our site is already qualified and has the potential to offer profound and lasting foot health benefits.
 In terms of the actual products we offer on our site, it ranges from footwear to foot pads to toe spacers to creams and powders: Essentially any type of product that will help the foot support itself, naturally.

 4. Where do your customers come from and what kind of shoe do they buy?